University High School (Carmel, Indiana): Athletics

-University's sport teams include: girls Volleyball, girls and boys Golf, girls and boys Soccer, girls and boys Tennis, girls and boys Basketball, Cheerleading, Cross country running, Track and field athletics, swimming, girls Softball, and boys Baseball.
+University's sports teams include: girls Volleyball, girls and boys Golf, girls and boys Soccer, girls and boys Tennis, girls and boys Basketball, Cheerleading, Cross country running, Track and field athletics, swimming, girls Softball, and boys Baseball.

+University High School is currently Class 2A in the IHSAA in most sports bar a few, where they are still 1A.
+University is consistently sending student athletes to play college athletics and have multiple every year, at all levels from NCAA Division 1 to NAIA.

 Athletic accomplishments of the Trailblazers include: